If you’re wondering, can you buy Gillette stock, keep reading to find out.

 Back in 1926, people couldn’t get enough of it, and for good reason.

-Safety razor blades were big business, and Gillette controlled about 82% of the market.
+Safety razor blades were a big business, and Gillette controlled about 82% of the market.

 The company’s success can be attributed to its razor blades’ design, which uses disposable handles to make them inexpensive and easier to use.